davidmather/fourthYearProjectImplementation/README.md

-A videocalling software based on licode and janus.
-Videocalling application using Apertium for translation.
+A videocalling software based on licode, janus and Apertium for translation.